GenPi64/gentoo-on-rpi-64bit/README.md

 <a id="downloadlinks"></a>Variant | Version | Image
 :--- | ---: | ---: |
-Raspberry Pi  4B, 3B/B+ 64-bit Full | N/A | N/A
+Raspberry Pi  4B, 64-bit Full | N/A | N/A
-Raspberry Pi 4B, 3B/B+ 64-bit Lite | N/A | N/A
+Raspberry Pi 4B 64-bit Lite | N/A | N/A
-Raspberry Pi 4B, 3B/B+ 64-bit Lite (systemd) | N/A | N/A
+Raspberry Pi 4B 64-bit Lite (systemd) | N/A | N/A

 **NB:** Currently as of January, 2024 we don't have up-to-date images as we are fixing our CI.
-Images are expected to be available again sometime during 2024.
+Images are expected to be available again sometime during 2025.
 In the mean time, unofficial ones can be asked from our [Discord](https://discord.gg/Eu5D2e5KJQ).

+**NB:** **We are not officially supporting Raspberry Pi 3 boards anymore as of Febuary 2025 as we wish to focus on newer boards.**

 **NB:** most users will want the first, full image ([genpi64desktop-latest.img.zst](https://s3.genpi64.com/images/genpi64-arm64-openrc-desktop-alpha9.img.zst)) - the 'lite' variant ([genpi64-arm64-openrc-lite-alpha9.img.zst](https://s3.genpi64.com/images/genpi64-arm64-openrc-lite-alpha9.img.zst)) boots to a command-line (rather than a graphical desktop), and is intended only for experienced Gentoo users (who wish to to *e.g.* set up a server).

 Please read the instructions below before proceeding.
 Also please note that all images (and binary packages) are provided 'as is' and without warranty.
 You should also be comfortable with the (at the moment, unavoidable) non-free licenses required by the firmware and boot software supplied on the image before proceeding: these may be reviewed [here](https://github.com/sakaki-/gentoo-on-rpi-64bit/tree/master/licenses).

 > It is sensible to install Gentoo to a **separate** microSD card from that used by your default Raspbian system; that way, when you are finished using Gentoo, you can simply power off, swap back to your old card, reboot, and your original system will be just as it was.

-> Please also note that support for `arm64` is still in its [early stages](https://wiki.gentoo.org/wiki/Raspberry_Pi) with Gentoo, so it is quite possible that you may encounter strange bugs etc. when running a 64-bit image such as this one.
-A lot of packages [have been `* ~*` keyworded](https://github.com/sakaki-/genpi64-overlay/tree/master/profiles/targets/rpi3/package.accept_keywords) to get the system provided here to build... but hey, if you like Gentoo, little things like that aren't likely to put you off ^-^

 ## Table of Contents